AOEpeople/techradar/radar/2017-03-01/jest.md

 quadrant:   tools
 ---

-[Jest](https://facebook.github.io/jest/) is a javascript testing framework by facebook to test javascript code **and** react applications / components.
+[Jest](https://facebook.github.io/jest/) is a JavaScript testing framework by facebook to test JavaScript code **and** React applications / components.

 We started using Jest (and [watchmen](https://github.com/facebook/watchman)) instead of Karma because it: